Targray is committed to driving positive social and environmental change globally by making a sustainable impact at the local level.

 Each year, the Targray Environment Committee organizes a company-wide Green Week in honor of UN World Environmental Day.
 Various programs are planned throughout the week for employees.
-Activities in recent years have included a tree planting campaign, a local park clean-up, and the creation of community gardens at Targray offices in Kirkland and Gurgaon
+Activities in recent years have included a tree planting campaign, a local park clean-up, and the creation of community gardens at Targray offices in Montreal, Quebec and Gurugram, India.

 West Island Community Shares is a unique charitable organization dedicated to building a strong, inclusive, peaceful and healthy community.
 They do this by raising crucial funds for 40 local community groups which focus on developing strong and resilient children, creating bridges to support vulnerable populations, empowering women to reach their full potential for themselves and their families, and providing basic necessities to West Islanders in need.